IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 To install this plug-in, you need to download the relevant plugin based on the version of the Guardium.
 1. For the Guardium 11.x, download [logstash-filter-pubsub-mysql-guardium-7.16.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.3.zip)
 2. For the Guardium 12.x, download [logstash-filter-pubsub-mysql-guardium-8.3.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-8.3.3.zip)

+### Procedure
+1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
+2. Ensure that the universal connector is enabled.
+3. Click Upload File and select the relevant plugin based on the version of the Guardium and after it is uploads, click OK.
+    * For Guardium 11.x, download the [logstash-filter-pubsub-mysql-guardium-7.16.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.3.zip)
+    * For Guardium 12.x, download the [logstash-filter-pubsub-mysql-guardium-8.3.3.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-8.3.3.zip)
+4. Click Upload File and select the key.json file and click OK.
+5. Click the plus sign to open the Connector Configuration dialog box.
+6. In the Connector name field, enter a name.
+7. Update the input section to add the details from the `googlepubsub.conf` [file](PubSubMySQLPackage/googlepubsub.conf) input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+8. Update the filter section to add the details from the `googlepubsub.conf` [file](PubSubMySQLPackage/googlepubsub.conf) filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+9. Ensure that the type fields match in the input and filter configuration.
+The field must be unique for every individual connector.
+10. Click Save.
+    Guardium validates the new connector and displays it in the Configure Universal Connector page.
+12. Once the offline plug-in is installed and the configuration is uploaded and saved in the Guardium machine, restart the Universal Connector using the Disable/Enable button.

 ### Note
 To install on your local machine that is running Logstash, execute: